athack-ctf/chall2025-vimprisoned/solution/README.md

 I decided to hide the flag in an arbitrary env variable (with an unguessable name) to avoid solves where participants simply use vim's built-in features to read files from the file system or echo the value of an env variable when its name is known.
+However, [this writeup](https://yun.ng/c/ctf/2025-athack-ctf/pwn/vimprison) revealed that you could use `:echo $` then press `TAB` to list all available env variables 😅.